 Hassan Al-Otaibi حسن العتيبي

-Hassan Al-Otaibi (born on October 15, 1977) is a Saudi Arabian football goalkeeper.
-He currently plays for Al-Hilal of
+Hassan Al-Otaibi (born on October 15, 1977) was a Saudi Arabian football goalkeeper.
+He played for Al-Hilal of

 the Saudi Premier League.
-He wears the number 30.
+He wore the number 30.
 He spent his youth football career also at Al-Hilal.
 He also spent

 part of his senior career at Al-Qadasiya.